carltonkimutai/Financial-Inclusion-of-Remote-Kenya/README.md

 ### 📑 Project Roadmap

-Structure of the ReadMe file:
+Structure of this ReadMe file:

 1. **The Problem & Strategic Solution:** An overview of the economic friction caused by "Financial Deserts" and the market-capture solution.
 2. **Deep Analysis & Methodology:** A technical summary of the data engineering and machine learning logic used.